 - inspire pupils to extend and pursue language-learning outside the classroom

-At Sixth Form level we aim to help students to communicate confidently, clearly, accurately and imaginatively in French and to develop critical insights into contemporary French society, culture, politics, history and literature.
-Students develop a broad knowledge of contemporary French society and vastly improve their communication skills.
+At Sixth Form level we aim to help students to communicate confidently, clearly, accurately and imaginatively in French and to develop critical insights into contemporary French society and French speaking countries, culture, politics, history and literature whilst vastly improving their communication skills.
 They also develop a very sound knowledge of French grammar through regular grammar lessons.
 They engage in in-depth discussion of questions of both personal and global significance requiring great commitment to detail, vocabulary and grammar.

 WHY IS FRENCH EXCITING AT CLSG?

-We use the communicative method in our approach to teaching and learning in French.
-We make good use of technology in the classroom.
-Trips to France are much enjoyed by our students especially our two week immersion exchange.
-Year 11-13 students have access to our two French assistants.
+We use a multi-skilled and communicative approach to teaching and learning in French supported by an embedded use of technology in the classroom.
+Trips to France are an integral part of the learning.
+Year 10 to 13 students have access to two French speaking assistants.

 YEARS 7 - 9

-We study such topics as Sport and Leisure, Clothes and Fashion, Family and Friends and Holidays.
-We insist on a rigorous approach to grammar, tackling such grammar points as past, present and future tenses, negation, adjectives, comparatives and superlatives.
+Our course is based on Dynamo textbooks laying solid foundations to the GCSE course.
+We insist on a rigorous approach to spelling, grammar, tackling such grammar points as past, present and future tenses, negation, adjectives, comparatives and superlatives.
+Translation skills are also emphasised.

 YEARS 10 and 11